Top HTML Interview Questions with Answers

 </a>

-Answer: A style sheet, like CSS (Cascading Style Sheets) or XSLT, sets rules for how a document or webpage looks.
-For instance, in CSS, you can define styles for elements, like making text blue and increasing font size:
+Answer: A style sheet, like CSS (Cascading Style Sheets), sets rules for how a document or webpage looks.
+You can define styles for elements, like making text blue and increasing font size:

 p {